Skip to main content

 Medical letters May help charity review Doctor note before surgery or cancer care

-Phone scripts you can use
+Phone scripts

 Clinic cost script: “Hello, I am a senior on a fixed income.
 I need help with ____.
 Do you accept OHP or offer a sliding fee?
 Are you taking new adult dental patients?
 Can you give me a cost range before I come in?”

-Common mistakes to avoid
+Common mistakes

 • Assuming Medicare pays: Original Medicare usually does not pay for routine dental care.

-Backup options when money is short
+Backup options when care is unaffordable

 • Ask the clinic for a written treatment plan with urgent care first.